grifon1/sql-projects/Airfare/README.md

 The original project requirements may be found [here](https://discuss.codecademy.com/t/data-science-independent-project-5-analyze-airfare-data/419949).

+The raw data needed to complete this project (`airfare_data.csv`) may also be downloaded from this repository.

 ## Objective ##
 --------------------
 As the data analyst of a major airline, you are presented with airfare data of the top 1,000 contiguous state city-pair markets.
 Today we will help them analyze this data and identify trends.